CharlesCossette/decar_animate/README.md

 - [ ] Write API for everything
 - [ ] Implement tests for everything
 - [ ] Expand customization of all the elements
+- [ ] Create element abstract class
+- [ ] Turn this repo into a MATLAB package?